sheabunge/bp-security-check/readme.txt

 reCAPTCHA is "tough on bots, easy on humans": while it is increbianle effective on preventing bots from registering, most of the time all the user needs to do to verify themselves is simply check a box.

-After installing this plugin, you will need to [register your site with Google](https://www.google.com/recaptcha/admin) (requires a Google account) and enter the site key and secret key on the **Settings > BuddyPress > Settings** admin menu.
+After installing this plugin, you will need to [register your site with Google](https://www.google.com/recaptcha/admin) (requires a Google account) and enter the site key and secret key on the **Settings > BuddyPress > Options** admin menu.
 If you would prefer not to use Google's service, there is an alternative security check method also available; see below;

 Prior to version 2.0, a less effective security check method was used where the user needed to answer simple math sum before registering.
-This method is still available, and can be turned on on the **Settings > BuddyPress > Settings** menu.
+This method is still available, and can be turned on on the **Settings > BuddyPress > Options** menu.

 You can learn more at the [plugin's website](https://bungeshea.com/plugins/bp-security-check/), or on [GitHub](https://github.com/sheabunge/bp-security-check)